 Visas are the bane of my life.
 You need to be accepted by a university or study abroad program and receive their personal acceptance letter.
 If you study 20 hours per week at a certified Portuguese language school this also qualifies for a letter.
 This letter is your gold mine.
 It’s the only way to guarantee that precious visa, so guard it with your life.

 - Le passport – you need 6 month validity from leaving data

 - Study acceptance letter

-- Funds – (momma and poppa bail out promise & bank account with $1000 per month)
+- Funds – (parent/ guardian bail out promise & bank account with $1000 per month)

 - Mug shot (recent photograph 3.5 x 4.5 cm)

-- Police report (ACRO i.e prof of no criminal proceedings)
+- Police report (ACRO i.e proof of no criminal proceedings)

 - Receipt of payment of tax

 - Paid return envelope (unless you are close enough to pop back to consulate in a week)

 You have to return to your country of residence in order to pick up the visa from the Brazilian consulate.
 You cannot pick it up from another embassy or consulate elsewhere in the world.